-A recent study by the Minnesota Pollution Control Agency shows there's still much work to be done for the health of the Minnesota River.
+The Minnesota Pollution Control Agency evaluation of the Minnesota River shows there's still much work to be done for the health of the Minnesota River.
 The monitoring and evaluation work encompasses most of the river, from Big Stone Lake to where it meets the Mississippi in St. Paul.
 The study led to these primary conclusions:

 - Overall, the Minnesota River is unhealthy.
 Sediment clouds the water, phosphorus causes algae, nitrogen poses risks to humans and fish, and bacteria make the water unsafe for swimming.